 Other treatments can include joint injections and biological treatments, such as adalimumab and etanercept, an even more advanced form of treatment for rheumatoid arthritis.
 In addition to the medication to control the progression of rheumatoid arthritis, patients may also be required to take medicine specifically to relieve the pain.

-Dr Naveen Bhadauria is a private consultant rheumatologist working at the prestigious location of 25 Harley Street in Central London.
+Dr Naveen Bhadauria is a private consultant rheumatologist working at the prestigious location in Central London.
 As a leading consultant, he specialises in looking after patients with all aspects of general rheumatology.
-For further information and appointments, contact 07943 404 279 or 07806 683 980.
+For further information and appointments please contact us.